 Prior to any race, I like to envision an 'ideal' race day with stellar conditions; low winds, low heat, no flat tires, no cramping, good nutrition and fueling and no mental demons creeping up on me around mile 100.
 Either ignorance truly is bliss or my strategy to make myself believe in the best does work.
 Although I envision and hope for ideal conditions, I have yet to experience a race with just that.
 I have battled races in 94 degrees with 97% humidity (IM Texas), IM Boulder with wind, heat and the dry mountain air.
 I have raced eleven 70.3 IM races (1.2 swim, 56 mile bike, 13.1 mile run) in which I have had a mix of weather; I continue to wait for 'that' day, although I know it is rare that it may never come but belief, hope and training hard have worked for me thus far.
 I assume weather wise that the winds in Arizona will be my greatest challenge on the bike.
 I train all year round in Boulder, high elevation and lots of wind, this is a good course for me.

 I am standing along the waterfront with Daniel, we feel the cold breeze and put on our wetsuits.
 It's announced that the temps are at 63 degrees.
-I say goodbye to Daniel as he's going with the speedy swimmers aiming for under a 1:10 swim and I go with the group for 1:30 swim.
+I say goodbye to Daniel and know we will both have a good day.

 I round the bend of the final bouy and see the end of the swim, I am psyched as my favorite leg of triathlon is coming up, the bike!
 I look up and see lots of clouds and can’t see the Arizona sunshine.
 Onward.